tincore/lanterna/docs/tutorial/Tutorial01.md

         Thread.sleep(2000);

 At this point the cursor should be on start of the next line, immediately after the Hello that was just printed.
-Let's move the cursor to a new position, relative to the current position.
-Notice we still need to call flush() to ensure the change is immediately visible (i.e. the user can see the text cursor moved to the new position).
+Let's move the cursor to a new point, relative to the current point.
+Notice we still need to call flush() to ensure the change is immediately visible (i.e. the user can see the text cursor moved to the new point).
-One thing to notice here is that if you are running this in a 'proper' terminal and the cursor position is at the bottom line, it won't actually move the text up.
-Attempts at setting the cursor position outside the terminal bounds are usually rounded to the first/last column/row.
+One thing to notice here is that if you are running this in a 'proper' terminal and the cursor point is at the bottom line, it won't actually move the text up.
+Attempts at setting the cursor point outside the terminal bounds are usually rounded to the first/last column/row.
 If you run into this, please clear the terminal content so the cursor is at the top again before running this code.

-        TerminalPosition startPosition = terminal.getCursorPosition();
+        TerminalPosition startPoint = terminal.getCursorPosition();
-        terminal.setCursorPosition(startPosition.withRelativeColumn(3).withRelativeRow(2));
+        terminal.setCursorPosition(startPoint.withRelativeColumn(3).withRelativeRow(2));
         terminal.flush();
         Thread.sleep(2000);